CONTENTS

 1. I am using Netvisor's standard product management.
 When should I consider adopting extended product management?

-A: Extended product management is designed for more demanding product and material management, but it is also excellent for smaller use due to its excellent mass processing and reporting features.
-In extended product management, managing and updating large amounts of data is easy and clear for the user.
-Additionally, the service allows for the creation of product structures from model variations and composite products that support package sales and production control.
-The service also includes an easy-to-use inventory tool and barcode processing.
+A: Extended product management is designed for more demanding product and material management, but it is also suitable for smaller use due to its mass processing and reporting features.
+In extended product management, managing and updating large amounts of data is easy and clear.
+The service allows you to create product structures from model variations and composite products that support package sales and production control.
+The service also includes an inventory tool and barcode processing.

 2. What does product structure mean in practice in Netvisor?